mahmood-ghaem/Everyday-Thoughts/README.md

 Note: `bash` Bash is the shell, or command language interpreter, for the GNU operating system.
 The name is an acronym for the **' Bourne-Again SHell '**, a pun on Stephen Bourne, the author of the direct ancestor of the current Unix shell sh , which appeared in the Seventh Edition Bell Labs Research version of Unix.

+Note: Differents between Windows and Linux: Windows `dir1\dir2` Linux `dir1/dir2`, Linux is case-sensitive.

+`history` shows all command used localy

+`!2` runs the command number 2 from history

 <h2 align="center">January 2022</h2>
 <!-----------------------------------------------------------------------------January----------------------------------------------------------------------------->